Andrew Leigh: Honours and awards

 Leigh delivered the 2004 Garran Oration of the Institute of Public Administration Australia.
 In 2006 he was awarded the Best Discussant Award at the Annual PhD Conference in Economics and Business in 2006 and the Early Career Award by the Academy of the Social Sciences in Australia.
 Also in 2011 Leigh was appointed a Fellow of the Academy of the Social Sciences in Australia.
 In 2011, Leigh was awarded the Economic Society of Australia's Young Economist Award.
-This award, presented once every two years, is given to "honour that Australian economist under the age of forty who is deemed to have made a significant contribution to economic thought and knowledge."
+This award, presented once every two years, is given to "honour that Australian economist under the age of forty who is deemed to have made a significant contribution to economic thought and knowledge".
 In 2022, Leigh was awarded the Accountability Round Table's John Button integrity award.

+Sport

+Leigh is the first sitting Australian politician to complete the following: